Great grey owl: Habitat

 In northern areas their breeding habitat is often the dense coniferous forests of the taiga, near open areas, such as meadows or bogs.
 In Oregon and California this owl has been found nesting in mixed oak woodlands.
 Once believed to require a cold climate, it is now known that this bird survives in a few areas where summer temperatures exceed 100 F.

+Lifespan

+In the wild, Great Grey Owls have been recorded to live on average 10 - 20 years.
+However, they tend to live longer in captivity, often reaching ages between 20 - 30 years.
+With National Geographic recording at least one as having lived to the age of 40.